ick-seshoka/star-wars-films/README.md

 ℹ To run the project locally you must have [Node.js](https://nodejs.dev/) installed on your machine with npm (I used yarn in this project which can be installed with npm )

-Navigate to the project directory `cd star-wars-films`, add a `.env` file with `REACT_APP_API_BASE_URL = https://swapi.dev/api` at the root of the project directory (same level as the src folder) and run the following commands:
+Navigate to the project directory `cd star-wars-films`, add a `.env` file with `REACT_APP_API_BASE_URL = https://swapi.dev/api` at the root of the project directory (same level as the src folder) and run the following command:

 ```
 yarn install && yarn start